froebel/reorder-columns/README.md

 ## Caveats
 - For the whole process, the table has to be taken offline.
-- There will be issues if you select all columns (SELECT * FROM Foo) and access the columns via index (you should not do this anyway!)
+- If you use "SELECT * FROM", the order of columns does change of course.
+So check your code!
-- If you use sql-features, that are not yet supported by this script, these will be lost.
-E.g. during development of this script, we remembered to recreate the views, but forgot about indexes on the views.
+- If you use sql-features, that are not yet supported by this script, they will probably be lost during execution.
+So please check you schema after running the script.

 ## Versions of Sql-Server
-Currently, this is only tested in SqlServer 2008 R2.
+Currently, this is tested in SqlServer 2017.
 Please feel free to let me know if it works in other versions as well - or provide a patch that makes it work.